-- 14. Prepare another USB with Cisco VIM 4.2.4 artifacts, by repeating Steps 1 through 9. - 15.
-Run the Cisco VIM 4.2.4 getartifacts.py script with -U option.
+14. Prepare another USB with Cisco VIM 4.4.3 artifacts, by repeating Steps 1 through 9 with the following change:

+Run the Cisco VIM 4.4.3 getartifacts.py script with -U option.
 The script formats the USB drive and downloads the installation artifacts.
 Provide the registry username and password, the tag ID, and the USB partition on the staging server.

-For example, to identify the USB stick, execute the Isblk command before and after inserting the USB stick.
+For example, to identify the USB stick, execute the IsbIk command before and after inserting the USB stick.
 The command displays a list of available block devices.
 You can find the USB stick location from the delta output, and provide the entire drive path in the -d option instead of any partition.

 '''

-\verb|sudo| ./getartifacts.py -t < tag_id> -u < username> -p < password> -d < /dev/sdc> -U \\
+sudo ./getartifacts.py -t <tag_id> -u <username> -p <password> -d </dev/sdc> -U

 '''

 Do not remove the USB stick during synchronization.
 Use -U option to download Rocky and Stein artifacts.
-This is applicable only for 3.6.3 to 4.2.4 upgrade.
+This is applicable only for 3.6.6 to 4.4.3 upgrade.